Queensland Nickel

-Queensland Nickel is a company owned by businessman and former politician Clive Palmer.
-Queensland Nickel owns and operates the Palmer Nickel and Cobalt Refinery at Yabulu in North Queensland, Australia.
-The refinery was established in July 1971 Palmer acquired the refinery in 2009 from BHP Billiton.
+Queensland Nickel was a company which owned and operated the nickel and cobalt refinery at Yabulu in North Queensland, Australia.
+The company was established in July 1971.
+In 1997 the company was purchased by Gencor's Billiton subsidiary, which was later merged with BHP.
+Billionaire Clive Palmer acquired the company in 2009.
 On 19 January 2016 the company entered into voluntary administration.
-In April, 2016 the company's creditors voted for liquidation.
+In April 2016 the company's creditors voted for liquidation.
+The company's business registration was cancelled on 17 March 2026.

 Operations

 The refinery carried out two operations: ore processing and refining using the energy intensive Caron Process.

-By design, the front-end of the refinery is where the ore is processed by drying and roasting whereas the back-end is where it is refined and prepared for sale to the international market.
-The ore used in these two operations is received via rail from a facility at the Port of Townsville.
+Imported ore used in these two operations was received via rail from a facility at the Port of Townsville.

-When operating at full capacity, the Palmer Nickel and Cobalt Refinery is responsible for over $1 billion of output in the North Queensland economy and is the largest employer helping to generate over 3,000 direct and indirect jobs in Queensland.
+When operating at full capacity, the refinery was responsible for over $1 billion of output in the North Queensland economy.

 History

 The company was established in July 1971.
 The Yabulu Nickel Refinery was completed in 1974, after geologists commenced exploration of the Greenvale deposit, an area originally mapped by officers of the Bureau of Mineral Resources in 1957.
 The Greenvale railway line was built to transport the ore from Greenvale to the refinery in Yabulu.

 In 1986, the first test shipments of Nickel ore from Indonesia and New Caledonia were processed at the refinery with regular shipments starting in 1988 and 1989.
 It was in 1989 that the refinery's internationally patented ammoniac AL solvent extraction technology was introduced to the refining process to significantly improve the separation of nickel and cobalt.
+In 1992, mining ceased at Greenvale, and by 1995, all ore being processed at the refinery was imported, until 2007, when ore from Western Australia was added to the refinery's sources.

 Queensland Premier, Anna Bligh, asked Clive Palmer to purchase the refinery and save jobs in North Queensland.
 Palmer acquired the refinery in 2009 from BHP Billiton.
 As part of the purchase, Palmer had to personally guarantee over $3 billion to ensure workers' jobs were safe.
-The impact on the local economy was immense as the refinery's operations were responsible for 1970 full-time equivalent jobs in North Queensland, $150 million in income and salaries in addition to $1.1 billion in output for the local economy.
+According to a 2016 report, the refinery's operations employed 780 people and were indirectly responsible for another 1190 full-time equivalent jobs in North Queensland, and generated an estimated $1.1 billion for the region's economy.

 When the operation was first acquired by Palmer in 2009, the cost of production was over $8 per pound.
 During the course of the next five years, the manager and director Clive Mensink (Palmer's nephew) was responsible for the reduction in the cost of production to $4.40 per pound.
 This price however was revealed to have been achieved through the sacking of over 200 workers and reports of safety gaps leading to an explosion shortly before administration was announced.
-The reduction in production costs ensured that the QN Group of companies was still able to continue operations and employ people, despite the falling price of nickel on the world market.